jamesfaske/ProgrammingConcepts/Alerting.md

 1. Pages
-  1.Urgent
+   1. Urgent
-  2.Important
+   2. Important
-  3.Actionable
+   3. Actionable
-  4.Real
+   4. Real
-  5.must require intelligence (can it be scripted for self-healing?)
+   5. must require intelligence (can it be scripted for self-healing?)
-  6.must only alert those who can/will fix the issue
+   6. must only alert those who can/will fix the issue
 2. Types of Alerts
   1. Availability of basic functionality
   2. Latency